How to Paint a window frame&sill with Aileen Hogan of Shabby.ie

 • Its water based with exceptional self levelling properties.

-• Fully washable (really important on windowsills I think) and virtually odour free, the Advanced range is a family and environmentally friendly paint product, with ZERO VOC content.
+• Fully washable (really important on windowsills I think) and virtually odour free, the Advanced range is a family and environmentally friendly paint product, with LOW VOC content.

 • It has a stay white formula that ensures it stays white all year round.